-What does it mean for these to be "Pro" – Apple's favourite buzzword – compared to the originals?
-The headline news is that in most ways the AirPods Pro are much better specced than the more basic – and, to be fair, £100/$100 cheaper – AirPods.
-The Pros give you a proper in-ear fit, gym-friendly sweat and water resistance (IPX4), and a wireless charging case as standard.
-They are also full-on noise-cancelling headphones, which puts them in the rarefied company of devices such as the Sony WF-1000XM3 and newer Sony WF-1000XM4 noise-cancelling earbuds.
+What does it mean for these to be "Pro" – Apple's favourite buzzword – compared to the original standard AirPods?
+The headline news is that in most ways the AirPods Pro are much better specced than the more basic – and, to be fair, cheaper – AirPods 3.
+They are also full-on noise-cancelling headphones, which puts them in the rarefied company of devices such as the Sony WF-1000XM4 or Bose QuietComfort Earbuds.

 There are also clever additions such as a test to see if the AirPods Pro are fitted properly in your ears; adaptive sound that optimises audio based on your ears' shape; and a new squeeze-based control system, replacing the taps you had to use on the original.
-There's also a raft of iPhone-specific features, such as ultra-quick pairing and hands-free Siri access, plus support for new Spatial Audio sound, and even more features coming in iOS 15.
+There's also a raft of iPhone-specific features, such as ultra-quick pairing and hands-free Siri access, plus support for new Spatial Audio 3D sound, which includes Dolby Atmos support.

 AirPods Pro: Price and release date

 Apple AirPods Pro review: battery life

 With noise cancelling on, the AirPods Pro are rated for 4.5 hours per charge.
 Turn the noise cancelling off and Apple says you should get five hours, which is the same as the regular AirPods.

 Depending on how you look at it, that means either the ANC is impressively efficient, or the benefit of turning it off is weirdly negligible.
-Beats by Dr Dre's recent Solo Pro, by contrast, gains an extra 10 hours of life if you turn the noise cancelling off.
+Beats by Dr Dre's Solo Pro, by contrast, gains an extra 10 hours of life if you turn the noise cancelling off.

 We come down on the side of turning it off being kinda pointless – even if you want to hear outside noises, the Transparency Mode is a clearer option than turning NC off, which just tends to mean you get some unclear muddy background sounds creeping in.